 As a consumer, it’s important to understand the distinctions between captive and independent agents.
 Although they sound the same, some people may benefit from working with a captive agent and others with an independent agent.
 In this article, we’ll explain the key differences and help you decide which agent is best for you.

 Most of the major insurance companies, like State Farm, Allstate and Farmers, use captive agents to sell their insurance products.
 Their agents are only selling policies from that one insurer, so the agents are experts at knowing the different policies available, discounts and coverage add-ons for their one carrier.

 Independent agents partner with several insurance companies of their choosing to sell certain policies from each provider.
-For example, an independent agent might contract with Pioneer Insurance, Frankenmuth Insurance,and Citizens Insurance and sell any of their auto and home insurance policies.
+For example, an independent agent might contract with Pioneer Insurance, Frankenmuth Insurance, Citizens Insurance, or Auto-Owners Insurance and sell any of their auto and home insurance policies.